-The protective devices SE-E1 or SE-E2 monitor motor and discharge gas temperatures, rotating direction, and check for phase loss.
+The protective devices SE-B3 monitor motor and discharge gas temperatures.

 - Temperature monitoring.
 Locks out immediately if pre-set temperatures for the motor, discharge gas, or the oil are exceeded.
-Acceptable temperature range is -22° to 140°F (-30 to 60°C). - Compressor Rotation.
-Checks the rotation direction during the first 5 seconds of compressor operation.
-If the compressor starts with the wrong rotation direction, the module locks out immediately. - Phase Loss.
-Checks for phase loss in the first 5 seconds of compressor operation and opens relay contact immediately if phase loss occurs.
-The contact closes after 6 minutes.
-If three-phase losses occur within 18 minutes, or 10 within 24 hours, the module locks out. - Reset.
-To reset after a lock out, power must be removed from the module for 5 seconds.
+Acceptable temperature range is -22° to 140°F (-30 to 60°C). - Reset.
+To reset after a lock out, press the Reset Fault touch screen button on the HMI.
+This resets power to the module to allow the machine to restart.